What Can SoR Learn from Balanced Literacy?

 Lesson 2: Paint a (more) beautiful picture.

-Critics paint the science of reading classroom as a joyless den of rote memorization and phonics drills.
-This stands in sharp contrast to the warm, balanced literacy classroom full of beautiful books and joyful children learning to read through discovery and at their own speed.
+Critics paint structured literacy classrooms as a joyless dens of rote memorization and phonics drills.
+This stands in sharp contrast to the warm, balanced literacy classroom full of beautiful books and joyful children learning to read through discovery and at their own pace.

-We need to highlight and celebrate educators like Heidi Martin and showcase beautiful, engaging books like Geodes.
+Instead of telling them that they’re wrong, we need to highlight and celebrate educators like Becky Pallone.
+Showcase the beautiful, engaging books that are students are reading.
 We need to show how interactive and playful and beautiful and satisfying decoding words and sentences can be.
 We need to show that it fosters a love of reading too.
 And we need to move the image of SOR beyond just phonics.
 Knowledge-building curricula lead to joyful, curious, and thoughtful students!
 So share student writing samples.
 Interview your students about what they’re learning.
 Let them tell the story of your SOR classroom.

 Lesson 3: Respect the teacher.